Human–computer interaction: Scientific conferences

 One of the main conferences for new research in human–computer interaction is the annually held Association for Computing Machinery's (ACM) Conference on Human Factors in Computing Systems, usually referred to by its short name CHI (pronounced kai, or Khai).
 CHI is organized by ACM Special Interest Group on Computer-Human Interaction (SIGCHI).
 CHI is a large conference, with thousands of attendants, and is quite broad in scope.
-It is attended by academics, practitioners, and industry people, with company sponsors such as Google, Microsoft, and PayPal.
+It is attended by academics, practitioners, and industry people.

 There are also dozens of other smaller, regional, or specialized HCI-related conferences held around the world each year, including: